Following system colour scheme Selected dark colour scheme Selected light colour scheme

 • The upload implicitly is completed when the server successfully gets all of the data from the client.

-This has one big benefit, that if a client doesn’t care about resuming their download, the work to support, from a client side, resumable uploads is able to be completely ignored.
-They can just POST the file to the URL, and if it doesn’t succeed, they can just POST the whole file again.
+This has the benefit that if a client doesn’t care about resuming their download, it can essentially ignore the protocol.
+Clients can just POST the file to the file upload URL, and if it doesn’t succeed, they can just POST the whole file again.

-The other benefit is that even if you do want to support resumption, you can still just POST the file, and unless you need to resume the download, that’s all you have to do.
+The other benefit is that even if clients do want to support resumption, unless they need to resume the download, they can still just POST the file.

-Another, possibly theoretical, benefit is that for hashing the uploaded files, the serial chunks requirement means that the server can maintain hashing state between requests, update it for each request, then write that file back to storage.
-Unfortunately this isn’t actually possible to do with Python’s hashlib, though there are some libraries like Rehash that implement it, but they don’t support every hash that hashlib does (specifically not blake2 or sha3 at the time of writing).
+Another, possibly theoretical benefit is that for hashing the uploaded files, the serial chunks requirement means that the server can maintain hashing state between requests, update it for each request, then write that file back to storage.
+Unfortunately this isn’t actually possible to do with Python’s hashlib standard library module.
+There are some libraries third party libraries, such as Rehash that do implement the necessary APIs, but they don’t support every hash that hashlib does (e.g. blake2 or sha3 at the time of writing).

 We might also need to reconstitute the download for processing anyways to do things like extract metadata, etc from it, which would make it a moot point.